Xylitol poisoning in dogs & how to keep your dog safe

 Xylitol is highly poisonous to dogs, even in small doses.
-If ingested, it can cause your pet’s blood sugar levels to plummet and in some cases result in liver damage.
+If eaten inadvertently, it can cause your pet’s blood sugar levels to plummet and, in some cases, result in liver damage.

 In this article, we will look at:

 - What xylitol is and the foods that contain it